 This form may be used to file a complaint with the City of Hastings based on violations of Title VI of the Civil Rights Act of 1964.
 You are not required to use this form; a letter that provides the same information may be submitted to file your complaint.
 Complaints should be filed within 180 days of the alleged discrimination.
-If you could not reasonably be expected to know the act was discriminatory within 180 day period, you have 60 days after you became aware to file your complaint.
+If you could not reasonably be expected to know the act was discriminatory within 180-day period, you have 60 days after you became aware to file your complaint.

-If you need assistance completing this form, please contact Title VI Coordinator/City Manager by phone at 269-945-2468 or via e-mail at smoyer-cale@hastingsmi.org.
+If you need assistance completing this form, please contact Title VI Coordinator/City Manager by phone at 269-945-2468 or via e-mail at smoyer-cale@hastingsmi.gov.

-Name: Dat te:
+Name: Dat e:

 Street Address:

-City: State: Zip:
+City:

 Telephone: (home) (work)

-Individual(s) discriminat ed against, if different than above (use ad Iditional pages, if needed).
+Individual(s) discriminat ted against, if different than above (use ad ditional pages, if needed).

-Name: Date:
+Name: Da te:

 Street Address:

-State:
+City: State: Zip:

 Telephone: (home) (work)

-Please explain your relati ionship with the individual(s) indicated al bove:
+Please explain your relat ionship with the individual(s) indicated al bove:

-Name of agency and dep artment or program that discriminated:
+Name of agency and dep partment or program that discriminated:

-Agency or department na me:
+Agency or department na ame:

-nown):
+Name of individual (if k nown):

 Address:

-Date(s) of alleged discrim Date discrimination began nost recent date ALLEGED DISCRIMIT NATION: involved the treatment o gard to discrimination in the delivery of f you by others by the agency or depon on which you believe these discriminator artment indicated above, please Race Disability Sex Color Religion Income Age National Origin Retaliation witness(es) and others in n as clearly as possible what happen nvolved in the alleged discrimination copy of written material pertaining to yo (Attach additional sheets, if witness(es) and others in nvolved in the alleged discrimination.
-(Attach additional sheets, if witness(es) and others in nvolved in the alleged discrimination.
-(Attach additional sheets, if witness(es) and others in nvolved in the alleged discrimination.
+City: State: Zip: Date(s) of alleged discrimination Date discrimination began ion: Last o r most recent date ALLEGED DISCRIMINAT TION: involved the treatment of you - y of services or discrimination that epartment indicated above, please atory actions were taken.
+Race Disability Sex Color Religion Income Age National Origin Retaliation Explain: Please explain as • • pened.
+Provide the name(s) of Explain: Please explain as witness(es) and others involved • • on.
+(Attach additional sheets, if Explain: Please explain as witness(es) and others involved ved in the alleged discriminati on.
+(Attach additional sheets, if Explain: Please explain as witness(es) and others involved ved in the alleged discriminati on.
+(Attach additional sheets, if Explain: Please explain as witness(es) and others involved ved in the alleged discriminati on.
 (Attach additional sheets, if